THS-International/website/src/markdown-pages/faq.md

         title: >-
           I don’t arrive on an Arrival Day.
 Where can I pay for my events that have a fee?
+      - description: >-
+          Yes you can, but we will need email confirmation from both the buyer and the seller that you would like to do a ticket swap.
+Please both of you email info@thsint.se, 24 hours before your event's start time.

+          You can post in our Facebook group to see if anyone would like to take your ticket.

+          Do not pay the seller until **after** you have gotten email confirmation from us.
+We check the lists to make sure that the buyer and the seller are both part of our student list!
+        title: 'Can I sell my ticket to another student? '
   - category: Attending the Events
     questions:
       - description: 'Yes, we will not accept any drop-ins.'